 Getting published in Nature journal

-See my blog post from November 2016 on getting published in Nature journal.
+See Rhonda’s blog post from November 2016 on getting published in Nature journal.
 Congratulations to lead author Giles Hamm, doctoral student in archaeology at La Trobe University, for his success in publishing a paper titled Cultural innovation and megafauna interaction in the early settlement of arid Australia in Nature 539, 280-283.
 Rhonda worked with Giles on several iterations of the paper including identifying the key findings, interpreting the journal guidelines, advising on the submission process, and editing the text, references and supplementary information.

 The result: After a long process with many people having a say in the final paper including the co-authors (13 in this paper), the reviewers and Nature editorial staff, the paper was published in a prestigious scientific journal.